Adrián Martínez (footballer, born July 1992)

-Adrián Emmanuel Martínez (born 2 July 1992) is an Argentine footballer who plays as a forward for Racing.
+Adrián Emmanuel Martínez (born 2 July 1992), better known as Maravilla Martínez, is an Argentine professional footballer who plays as a forward for Argentine Primera División club Racing.

 Club career

 Early career

 Born in Campana, Buenos Aires Province, Martínez never represented any clubs during his youth setup (except from a year at Villa Dálmine at the age of 17).
 He played for hometown amateurs Club Las Acacias (which was presided by his mother) while working as a waste collector and bricklayer; at the former job, he was dismissed from his company after suffering a motorcycle accident.

 In 2014, after his brother was shot, Martínez was arrested after being accused of burning and robbing the aggressor's home.
 He spent six months in jail until he could prove his innocence.
 After leaving prison, he returned to his first club Las Acacias before trialling at Primera C Metropolitana side Defensores Unidos in January 2015, subsequently joining the club but initially playing without receiving wages.

 In 2017, after scoring 21 goals for Defensores, Martínez joined Primera B Metropolitana side Atlanta.
 He scored 15 goals during his only season at the club, netting against Primera División side Belgrano and River Plate in the Copa Argentina.

 On 18 June 2018, Martínez moved abroad and joined Paraguayan Primera División club Sol de América.
 He was the club's top goalscorer with 12 goals, notably scoring braces against Olimpia (twice) and 3 de Febrero.